10 Best Yoga Poses for Increased Flexibility

 Bow pose opens up your hip flexors, vertebrae, and lungs.
 Like the previous pose, this yoga pose stretches the thighs, groin, abdomen, chest, throat, and ankles.

-Lift your heels up away from your butt and also lift your legs slightly off the ground.
-This pose is considered intermediate-to-advanced, and will do wonders in terms of lengthening your muscles.
+Lift your heels up away from your butt, and also lift your legs slightly off the ground.
+This pose is considered intermediate-to-advanced and will do wonders in lengthening your muscles.

 With all these yoga poses, start slow, especially this one!